Bannerlord-Modding/Documentation/docs/_csharp-api/savesystem/README.md

 ### Warning!
 As of e1.0.10/e1.1.0 when defining custom data that inherits the game's basic types, be extra careful.
 If the data will be saved to the game's internal storage, upon removing your mod the save won't be able to load because of your missing custom data.
-This will be the case when definining custom ``LogEntry`` types and passing them to the game (``LogEntry.AddLogEntry(customLog);``).
+This will be the case, for example, when definining custom ``LogEntry`` types and passing them to the game (``LogEntry.AddLogEntry(customLog);``).
 As a workaround, you should either include a feature to fully remove your custom data from the game or provide a mod for it.

 ## Basic saving - SyncData

 The core of saving is ``CampaignBehaviorBase``'s ``SyncData`` function.
 This will be called on any registered campaign behavior on both saving and loading.

-The method is provided a ``DataStore`` object with a ``SyncData`` method, which takes a [`ref` variable](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref).
+The method is provided a ``DataStore`` object with a ``SyncData`` method, which takes a [`ref`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/ref) variable.
 On save, data from the ref is read and stored in the savefile, on load, the ref will be populated with the data from the save file.

 ```csharp
 public class CustomBehavior : CampaignBehaviorBase